Lana-C/git-test/yolo-training-docker/README.md

     activation=linear
     ...
     ```
-    Save the `.cfg` file in the `cfg/` folder.
+    Save the new `.cfg` file in the `cfg/` folder which will be used in building the docker image.

 2. Change `labels.txt` to include the label(s) you want to train on (number of labels should be the same as the number of classes you
 set in `.cfg` file).
 In our case, we will create a custom labels file with 3 labels which can then be specified in the options for training.
 Save the labels file in the `lbl/` folder.

 3. Images and annotations to be trained on should be saved in the `data/` folder under `data/images` and `data/annotations`.
+With large datasets it would probably be best to bind mount the `data/` folder to the `darkflow/data` folder in the container when running the container.

-For the example training run we use the images (only 2 (!) so disregard the results) and annotations provided in the darkflow repository under `darkflow/test/training/images/` and `darkflow/test/training/annotations/`.
+For the example training run, we use the images and annotations provided in the darkflow repository under `darkflow/test/training/images/` and `darkflow/test/training/annotations/`(only 2 (!) so disregard the results).

 ### Build the Docker image
 To build the image, add